Tips For Playing The Ascent

 Don’t forget to sell all your duplicate items

 Any time you go to a vendor you’ll be able to sell all of your duplicate weapons, armour, tactical grenades and augmentations.
-The Ascent doesn’t make this as easy as it could be — you have to go into every category to sell all of your duplicates — but this is easily the fastest way you’ll gain a ton of cash.
+(There seems to be a bug where it sells all your duplicates by using the shortcut provided, but it doesn’t actually remove all of them from your inventory unless you go through each category individually.)
 You can then use those dollars to pick up a specific gun or piece of equipment if you don’t have it.

 Double-check your weapon’s damage type, and make sure you equip something with fire damage early.

-Note: This post has been updated with more tips since first publication.